creativeprojects/resticprofile/README.md

   -w, --wait            wait at the end until the user presses the enter key

 resticprofile own commands:
-   self-update   update resticprofile to latest version (does not update restic) profiles      display profile names from the configuration file show          show all the details of the current profile
+   version       display version (run in vebose mode for detailed information) self-update   update resticprofile to latest version (does not update restic) profiles      display profile names from the configuration file show          show all the details of the current profile